leesjensen/240notes/README.md

 I then created a stub for the required interfaces (board, game, move, piece, and position) in a `chess` package.

 I then starting with `BishopMoveTest`.
 After a bunch of boilerplate code and hashCode and equals functionality I finally got the tests to pass.
 You must make sure you check the color of the pieces.

+I continued working through the different pieces.
+I had to add a history of moves to `board` in order to get castle and en passant to work.
+Java is coming back to me.
+I am not quite sure the interfaces are correct.
+I have to cast the implementations in several cases (especially with `board`) in order to provide the operations I need.
+I could use static methods, but it seems like operations like `isSquareEmpty` or `isOriginalPosition` make sense for the board interface.
+Perhaps this should all be on `game`.
+That actually makes more sense, but we only pass around board.
+I suppose I could add static methods to `game` that do my helper calculations.
+Some are very specific though, such as when I calculate en passant I need to access the history of moves.

+I got all the tests to pass after about 7 days (~15 hours) with 25 commits.